smarticoai/public-api/README.md

 To use the API you need the smartico.js library installed and initialized on your site according to this guide https://help.smartico.ai/welcome/technical-guides/front-end-integration

-As soon as the _smartico object is available in the global context and the user is identified, you can call API methods to get the data or act on behalf of the logged-in user.
+As soon as the **_smartico** object is available in the global context of the browser window and the user is identified, you can call API methods to get the data or act on behalf of the logged-in user.

 ```javascript